NeuroTechX/learn.neurotechedu.com/pages/erp.md

 For more information on processing examples of this dataset check [this link](http://martinos.org/mne/stable/manual/sample_dataset.html)

 ### __3.2 Importing data__

+>> import mne
+>> from mne.datasets import sample

+>> data_path = sample.data_path()
+>> raw_fname = data_path + '/MEG/sample/sample_audvis_filt-0-40_raw.fif'
+>> Event_fname = data_path + '/MEG/sample/sample_audvis_filt-0-40_raw-eve.fif'
+>> raw = mne.io.read_raw_fif(raw_fname, preload=True)
+>> raw.set_eeg_reference()  # set EEG average reference

+### __3.3 EEG Montage__

+### __3.4 EEG Reference__

+### __3.5 EEG Preprocessing__

+   Before starting to extract features from a signal, it's important to remove the artifacts in order to clean the signals to enhance relevant information embedded in these signals.
+EEG signals are known to be very noisy, as they can be easilyh affected by the electrical activity of the body (EOG and EMG) and environmental artifacts (e.g. 50 or 60 Hz power line).
+The preprocessing step aims at increasing the SNR (Signal-to-Noise Ratio) of the signals.

+--- _Bandpass 0.15 - 40 Hz_
+--- _Select the most important channels (manually removing the less important channels for now)

+### __3.6 Epoching__

+ERP components are characterized by specific temporal variations according to the stimulus onset, therefore ERP-based BCIs exploit mostly the temporal information of a signal.

+The ERP components can be quantified by averaging activity in the EEG time-locked to a specific event.
+The results in a waveform associated with the processing of that specific event.
+The ERPs found in such tasks have a characterisitic waveform with clearly identifiable components.

+An epoech is a chunk of EEG recording in the time domain.
+Here we are using the stimulus-locked epoch, which means that we consider 0 as the onset of the stimulus and then we extract the first N milliseconds after that (e.g. if Nis 1500, we are sampling at 32 Hz and we have 100 stimuli, we have 100 epochs of 48 samples (1.5s * 32) for each electrode).

+Here is an example of Ephochs in a real time application:
+__insert gif__

+# Defining Epochs and computing ERP for left auditory condition
+>> reject = dict(eeg=180e-6, eog=150e-6)
+>> event_id, tmin, tmax = {'left/auditory': 1}, -0.2, 0.5
+>> events = mne.read_events(event_fname)
+>> epochs_params = dict(events=events, event_id=event_id, tmin=tmin,
+tmax=tmax,reject=reject)

+### __3.7 Extracting features__

+Since a lot of modern-day ERP processing involves machine learning, the term 'feature' is frequently used in ERP analysis.
+A _feature_ is a measured property of a signal that is used as input to the machine learning algorithm.
+For example, a commonly used feature for ERPs is _average voltage_ of the signal at each time point across all the epochs.
+Extracting this feature does not require major computation or processing, and it is easy to implement in MNE:

+>> evoked_no_ref = mne.Epochs(raw_no_ref, **epochs_params).average()
+>> del raw_no_ref  # save memory

+>> title = 'EEG with Original reference'
+>> evoked_no_ref.plot(titles=dict(eeg=title))
+>> del raw_no_ref  # save memory

+__insert figure__

+Once we have a feature vector, this could be used to in the classification step of the BCI to produce meaningful outputs using machine learning (e.g. Simple Linear Regression, Linear Discriminant Analysis, Support Vector Regression).

+# 4) Other methods for feature extraction

+### __4.1 Dimension Reduction methods__

+Brain signals can be measured through multiple channels.
+Not all information provided by these channels is generally relevant for understanding the underlying phenomena of interest.
+Dimension reduction technicques can be applied to reduce the dimension of the original data, removing the irrelevant and redundant information.
+So the computational costs are reduced.

+#### __4.1.1 Principal Component Analysis (PCA)__

+   PCA is a statistical features extraction method that uses a linear transformation to convert a set of observations possible correlated into a set of uncorrelated variables called principal components.
+Linear transformations generates a set of components from the input data, sorted according to their variance in such a way that the first principal component has the highest possible variance.
+This variance allows PCA to separate the brain signal into different components.
+   PCA is also a procedure to reduce the dimension of the features.
+Since the number of columns is less than the dimension of the input data.
+This decrease in dimensionality can reduce the complexity of the subsequent classifying step in a BCI system.

+#### ___4.1.2.
+Independent Component Analysis (ICA)___

+   ICA is a statistical procedure that splits a set of mixed signals to its sources with no previous information on the nature of the signal.
+The only assumption involved in the ICA is that the unknown underlying sources are mutually independent in statistical terms.
+ICA assumes that the observed EEG signal is a mixture of several independent source signals coming from multiple cognitive activities or artifacts.

+### __ Wavelet Transform__

+  Wavelets are functions of varying frequency and limited duration that allow simultaneous analysis of the signal in both the time and frequency domain, in contrast to other modalities of the signal analysis such as Fourier Transform (FT) that provides only an analysis of the signal activity in the frequency domain.
+FT gives information about the frequency content, but it is not accompanied by information on when those frequencies occu.

 </div> <!-- end of table section -->